OctHe/octhe.github.io/README.md

 in Fedora.

-The blog can be built from the texinfo source to html.
+The blog can be built by the building script

-    makeinfo --html --no-split --output=. cottage.texi
+    ./build